DewellGuerand/LINMA2471---Project/report/main.typ

 // What can be improved compared to the theory?
 Why?
 // Is it normal?

+The first model we will study is the _Smooth Markowitz model_.
+In this section, we will first present the formulation of the model and the meaning of its constituting parts.
+We will then present the three methods we will implement to solve this problem and that we will analyze later.

 == Model

+The _Smooth Markowitz model_ is mean-variance problem that was introduced by Markowitz@markowitz1952 in 1952.
+It is defined as follows:

+$
+  min_(w in Delta) f(w) = 1/2 w^top Sigma w - lambda w^top mu
+$

+where $w in RR^n$, $Sigma in RR^n$ and $mu in RR^n$.\
+The vector of variables $w$ represents the _weights_ of our portfolio, i.e. the proportion of each assets that constitutes our portoflio.
+Because each component $w_i$ of $w$ represents a percentage of our portfolio, they must sum up to one in a realistic scenario.
+This is why we define the feasible set as the simplex:

+#nonumeq($Delta = {w in RR^n: w_i >= 0, bb(1)^top w = 1}$)

+The matrix $Sigma$ is the covariance matrix and $mu$ is the average vector of the returns available in the available dataset.
+Therefore, the model aims to do the following:
+1. The first term $1/2 w^top Sigma w$ represents the variance of the portfolio's return.
+Intuitively, we want to minimze it as this is a measure of risk.
+In fact, a highly variating portfolio return means we, a lot of time, will encounter negative results.
+Thus minimizing this term allows to have a more consistent portfolio.
+2. The second term $- lambda w^top mu$ is there to target a maximum average return, while still minimizing the variance with the presence of the first term.
+Without this second term, the solution for this problem will only try to create a consistent portfolio and will thus not make a lot of profit.
+The $lambda > 0$ constant is a hyperparameter which controls the risk.
+The bigger it is, the more the model will try to find a portfolio selection that maximizes the average return compared to minimizing the variance.
+Therefore, this parameter represents the risk we are willing to take before solving this problem.
+The greater it is, the higher the risk is.

+Now that we have seen an overview of this model and explained its meaning, we will discuss some properties of this model.

+First of all, the most important aspect is that the model is convex.
+In fact, the objective function is a sum between a positive semi-definite quadratic form (first term) and a linear function in the variables (second term).
+A sum of two convex functions is convex, so the objective is convex.
+The feasible set is also convex.
+This can be easily checked with the following computations:
+\
+$-->$ Let $w, v in Delta = {w in RR^n: w_i >= 0, sum_(i=1)^(n) w_i = 1}$, $gamma in [0, 1]$ and $u := gamma w + (1 - gamma)v$

+1. $u_i = gamma w_i + (1 - gamma)v_i >= 0$ because $w_i, v_i, gamma, (1-gamma) >= 0 quad checkmark$

+2. $sum_(i) u_i = sum_(i) gamma w_i + (1 - gamma)v_i = gamma sum_(i) w_i + (1-gamma) sum_(i) v_i = gamma + (1-gamma) = 1 quad checkmark$

+Thus $u in Delta$ and $Delta$ is convex $square.filled$\
+The reason why it is important

 == Projected Gradient Descent